isaacwoodruff/simplysportscience/README.md

 The goals of employers on the website are to:
 - Gain good exposure to the right candidates
 - Find a selection of quality candidates for job openings in their organisation
-- Have a dashboard to easily manage all their job posts
+- Have a dashboard to easily manage all of their job posts

 ### Candidate Goals
 The goals of candidates on the website are to: